IZUMI-Zu/code-agent/report/report.typ

 *Implications for Evaluation*

-Our reported metrics (Table 3) reflect *best-case successful runs* rather than average performance:
+Our reported metrics (@tbl-multi-model) reflect *best-case successful runs* rather than average performance:
 - "0 interventions" means the system *can* achieve full autonomy, not that it *always* does
 - Actual success rate (zero intervention + functional correctness): ~60% for Claude/DeepSeek, ~30% for Qwen
 - Failed runs typically require 1-2 manual interventions to debug and fix.